certik/theoretical-physics/src/quantum/qft.rst

     iM = -i{g^2\over8m_W^2}[\bar u\gamma^\mu (1-\gamma_5) u] [\bar u\gamma_\mu (1-\gamma_5) v]

-but this element can be derived directly from the Lagrangian:
+but this matrix element can be derived directly from the Lagrangian:

 .. math::